shesha-io/docs.shesha/docs/front-end-basics/form-components/data-display/data-table/child-table.md

 ## Customize Filters

 Customizable filters on a child table refer to a feature that enables users to refine and narrow down the data displayed within a nested or child table component.
 These filters are adjustable, allowing users to set specific criteria to control the information displayed within the child table.
 This exposes a view where you can define a list of views or filters using a query builder, that also has dynamic mustache values functionality.
+Implementation can be found [here](/docs/front-end-basics/how-to-guides/filtering).